Zakrzewiaczek/pantryclient-esp/README.md

 [![Compatibility](https://img.shields.io/badge/Compatibility-ESP32%20%7C%20ESP8266-blue)](https://www.espressif.com/)

-A simple Arduino client for the [getpantry.cloud](https://getpantry.cloud/) API, allowing you to store and retrieve JSON data from your ESP32 or ESP8266 projects.
+A simple Arduino client for the [Pantry](https://getpantry.cloud/) service, allowing you to store and retrieve JSON data from your ESP32 or ESP8266 projects.

 ## Features